Graph-Learning-Benchmarks/gli/datasets/actor/README.md

 # Actor

 ## Dataset Description
 This dataset is the actor-only induced subgraph of the film-director-actor-writer network (Tang et al., 2009).
 Each nodes correspond to an actor, and the edge between two nodes denotes co-occurrence on the same Wikipedia page.
 Node features correspond to some keywords in the Wikipedia pages.
-We classify the nodes into five categories in term of words of actor’s Wikipedia.
+The nodes are classified into five categories.

 Statistics: